rhansolo/armRESTs/README.md

 pd 8

 ---------------------
-### Groovy Movie
+## Groovy Movie
-Hello and welcome to our project!
+Hello and welcome to our project Groovy Movie!
 Our site allows the user to browse through various trending movies, to leave comments on said movies, and to downvote/upvote as they see fit.
 The user can also search for specific movies, get recommended movies based on their mood, and get a random movie assigned to them.
 The user can also see what movies and theaters are available in their locality.

 ### Instructions for setup: